 Let’s look at some examples to understand how specific details can turn around an essay.

 "My family is unique because my parents are spiritual leaders to point me the way to victory.
 My parents were growing in a poor family.
 They did not have enough resources to chase their dreams.
 Furthermore, the most important investment is that they made countless sacrifices to foster my growth."

 The above para fails to resonate with the reader because it does not provide any specifics about the place (country, city) where the writer lived with his family and why they lacked resources.

 Now compare it with the revised version:

 Growing up in Shanghai, China, I have seen my parents working double shifts to provide me a better living.
 I am the only child of my parents.
-My parents grew up in poor families, so they did not have enough resources to afford college education.
-However, they made countless sacrifices to foster my growing and build a good life for them and for me.
+My parents grew up in poor families, so they did not have enough resources to afford a college education.
+However, they made countless sacrifices to foster my growth and build a good life for them and for me.

 Be as specific about your goals as you can.
-Remember some applications are rejected because of lack of clarity about their career aspirations.
+Remember some applications are rejected because of a lack of clarity about their career aspirations.

 6. Grammar and Sentence Structure Errors:

 Some applicants compose exceptionally lengthy sentences stretching 4-5 lines, while some compose awkwardly phrased and grammatically incorrect sentences.
-Please note that writing extraordinarily bulky sentences is not an evidence of good English.
-The Ad Com only get couple of minutes to go through your essay, and you don’t want them to get entangled in the maze of your intricate sentences.
+Please note that writing extraordinarily bulky sentences is not evidence of good English.
+The Ad Com only gets a couple of minutes to go through your essay, and you don’t want them to get entangled in the maze of your intricate sentences.
 I would recommend that you convey your message effectively in a clear, concise, and simple language that is easy to understand.

 And please pay attention to your ‘articles’.
 The most common error I have noticed is- missing articles (‘the’, a and ‘an’)